Cape Forlorn

 Cape Forlorn is a 1931 British drama film directed by Ewald André Dupont and starring Fay Compton, Frank Harvey and Ian Hunter.
 It was the English-language version of a British International Pictures multiple-language production with France and Germany which also made Le cap perdu and Menschen im Käfig.
 The film is also known as The Love Storm.

+It was based on a stage play by Harvey.

 Plot

 A lighthouse on a lonely coast of New Zealand is looked after by lighthouse keeper William Kell.
 Kell marries Eileen, a dancer in a cabaret, who winds up having an affair with Kell's assistant, Cass.
 Eileen then begins flirting with a stranger, Kingsley, an absconder who is rescued from the wreck of a motor launch.
 Kingsley and Cass quarrel; the woman rushes upon the scene with a revolver, fires blindly, and Cass Is shot dead.